 Piriformis Syndrome

 It is an inflammation due to the compression of sciatic nerve by the piriformis muscle.
 The piriformis muscle is responsible for the proper shifting of weight from one foot to the other during walking.
 In symptomatology it mimics the typical sciatica.
-The syndrome is more common in women and in people who exercise regularly, such as runners.
+The syndrome is more common among women and individuals who exercise regularly, such as runners.

 In many cases, on medical record is referred an injury to the gluteus muscle after falling, prolonged sitting on hard surfaces, and repetitive intense activity such as long-distance running.